Am0rphous/Automatic-resize-KVM-Qemu-Kali-VM/README.md

 <br>

 **Background:** I have several Kali VMs running KVM/Qemu with "Auto resize VM with window" enabled, but no way in hell it would just work.
 Every time i resized the window black edges appeared.
 But running `xrandr --output Virtual-1 --auto` within the VM would actually automatically resize the window beautifully.
-Only problem is i don't have patience doing that every time i resize the windo.
+Only problem is i don't have patience doing that every time i resize the window.

 <br>